rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - href:a link to the instance resource for this item
 - returned: a boolean value set if item has been returned; default is ‘false’
 - returnByDate: the last day to return this item, if available.
-- shipmentEmails: an array of links to “emails” resources associated with the order’s “shipments” resources.
+- shipmentEmails: an array of links to "emails" resources associated with the order’s "shipments" resources.
 - imageUrl: a link to the image associated with this order.
 - quantity: the number of identical items in the order.
 - The response looks like the following: